peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

                 CBORObject.Write("string", stream);  // key 2
                 CBORObject.Write("hello", stream);  // value 2

-In the following example (written in C# for the .NET Framework version), a text string is written as CBOR to a data stream.
+In the following example (originally written in C# for the .NET Framework version), a text string is written as CBOR to a data stream.

     string str = "hello world";
     byte[] bytes = DataUtilities.GetUtf8Bytes(str, true);